sohaibwaheed/HTML-CSS/HTML-CSS.md

 - The contents of the <title> element are either shown in the top of the browser, above where you usually type in the URL of the page you want to visit, or on the tab for that page (if your browser uses tabs to allow you to view multiple pages at the same time).

+- By enclosing words in the tags `*b*` and `*/b*` we can make characters appear bold.

+- By enclosing words in the tags `*i*` and `*/i*` we can make characters appear italic.

+- The `*sup*` element is used to contain characters that should be superscript such as the suffixes of dates or mathematical concepts like raising a number to a power such as 2 to the power 2

+- The <sub> element is used to contain characters that should be subscript.
+It is commonly used with foot notes or chemical formulas such as H 2 0.

+- if you wanted to add a line break inside the middle of a paragraph you can use the line break tag `*br /*` .

+- To create a break between themes — such as a change of topic in a book or a new scene in a play — you can add a horizontal rule between sections using the `*hr /*` tag.

 ### ATTRIBUTES

 - Attributes provide additional information about the contents of an element.
 They appear on the opening tag of the element and are made up of two parts: a name and a value,